-Homegrown, freshly dug potatoes have a delicious flavor and buttery texture you aren’t likely to find on the grocery store shelf.
+Homegrown, freshly dug potatoes have a delicious flavor and buttery texture you probably won’t find in potatoes bought from the grocery store shelf.
 By following this simple guide to growing and digging potatoes, a huge harvest is easier than you might think.

 Potatoes are native to South America, where they were—and are—a staple crop for indigenous cultures.
 Once they arrived in Europe, plant breeders focused their efforts on creating the familiar edible tubers we’ve come to know and love today.

-There are hundreds of different potato varieties, many of which boast unique flavors, colors and textures, and the first step in growing great potatoes is selecting the best variety for your climate and your tastes.
-Northern growers do their potato planting in the spring for late-summer/fall harvests.
+Hundreds of potato varieties exist, many of which boast distinct flavors, colors and textures.
+The first step in growing great potatoes is selecting the best variety for your climate and your tastes.
+Northern growers plant their potatoes in the spring for late-summer/fall harvests.
 In cooler climates, potatoes can be planted as early as two to three weeks before the average last-frost date in spring, but only if the soil has dried out a bit.
 Planting potatoes in wet soil can lead to rot.
 In the South, spuds are planted in late winter for a spring harvest, or in late-summer for a late-fall harvest.
-While most potato varieties do well in various climates, checking with your local cooperative extension or a few fellow gardeners to discover the best choices for your part of the country is always a good idea.
+While most potato varieties do well in various climates, check with your cooperative extension or a few fellow gardeners to discover the best choices for your part of the country.

-Once you’ve selected the variety you’d like to grow, purchase certified disease-free seed potatoes from a reputable source.
-These small tubers aren’t actually seeds but rather small, mature potatoes that are planted in the ground like seeds.
+Once you’ve selected a variety, purchase certified disease-free seed potatoes from a reputable source.
+These small tubers aren’t truly seeds but rather small, mature potatoes that are planted in the ground like seeds.

 After the seed potatoes have been cut into pieces, let them rest on the kitchen counter for a few hours to a few days before planting.
 This encourages a layer of callus tissue to form over the cut and helps prevent rot.

-Select a potato planting site that receives full sun and work plenty of compost into the area.
-Potatoes prefer a soil pH between 5.5 and 6.5 and soil that is well-drained.
+Select a potato planting site that receives full sun, and work plenty of compost into the area.
+Potatoes prefer a soil pH between 5.5 and 6.5, and soil that is well-drained.
 Waterlogged soils will cause the tubers to rot.
-Try to pick a spot where other members of the nightshade family, such as tomatoes and peppers, have not been grown within the past few years.
+Choose a spot, if possible, where other members of the nightshade family, such as tomatoes and peppers, have not been grown within the past few years.

 - Plant the tubers in rows, 6 inches deep and 12 inches apart.